wember/nanosim/docs/PRODUCTION_REFINEMENTS.md

 - Updated documentation links to include JIT_BEST_PRACTICES.md
 - Performance comparison table (original vs JIT vs parallel vs both)
 - Highlighted JIT + Parallel as recommended approach
-- Updated all usage examples to show --jit flag
+- Updated all usage examples to show JIT as default (no flag needed)
 - Clear guidance on when to use each approach

 ## Performance Impact